 Big Laguna Trail (Mount Laguna)

 The Big Laguna Trail (often referred to as the BLT trail) has numerous trailheads through pine, oak, and a lake with expansive meadows.
-The wildflowers are amazing here when in season.
-You’ll need to purchase an Adventure Pass ($5) to park at certain trailheads.
+Take it all in on this trail while hiking near San Diego.
+You’ll need to purchase an Adventure Pass to park at certain trailheads.

 Length: 10-mile loop